monkut/tmstiler/README.md

 Map tile utilities supporting python3.

-In a number of projects I used Modest Maps & TileStache to produce spatially aggragated data (geo bin) overlays for OSM with leafletjs.
-At the start of this project these libraries did not yet support python-3

-This project was started to support the use-case for tile creation in python-3 (_and the project serves as a personal study of tile maps_).
-It mimics TileStache in the interface to some degree, but leaves cacheing to higher levels.
+This project supports map tile creation using python3.
+(_and the project serves as a personal study of tile maps_)

+It mimics [TileStache](http://tilestache.org/) in the interface to some degree, but leaves caching to higher levels.

-This project contains two classes which are intended for Map Tile generation, 'RasterTileManager' and 'DjangoRasterTileLayerManager'.
-'RasterTileManager' provides helper methods.
+This project contains two classes intended for use in Map Tile generation:

+    * RasterTileManager

+    * DjangoRasterTileLayerManager

+'RasterTileManager' provides helper methods for raster space to spherical mercator conversion.
 For transforming spherical mercator (google maps) projected points to tile pixel locations the '.sphericalmercator_to_pixel(zoom, tilex, tiley, xm, ym)' method is available.

-'DjangoRasterTileLayerManager' assumes you have data already *binned* and placed in a django model containing a _PointField_, and can be used to create binned tile overlay images from your django models.
+'DjangoRasterTileLayerManager' allows you to use data already *binned* and placed in a django model containing a _PointField_, to generate .png tiles.

 Sample image created with tiles rendered using the tmstiler's 'DjangoRasterTileLayerManager' in the [safecasttiles](https://github.com/monkut/safecasttiles) project:

 ![Safecast Data 2014-10](https://lh5.googleusercontent.com/8Uj8wENmgpN0s59mmbKqwced4z2WaxcFGK-fRp3kXas=s259-p-no)

-Below is an excerpt of the [safecasttiles](https://github.com/monkut/safecasttiles) showing how the 'DjangoRasterTileLayerManager' class can be added in django for tile creation.
+Below is an excerpt of the [safecasttiles](https://github.com/monkut/safecasttiles) project, showing how the 'DjangoRasterTileLayerManager' class can be added in django for tile creation.

 NOTE:  'DjangoRasterTileLayerManager' requires pillow and django.  ('RasterTileManager' alone has no additional dependencies)